 - Self-guided Historical Walk Along ‘Secret’ London Landmarks: There are countless secret London landmarks.
 No matter where you are there’s history above and beneath your feet.
 You often walk past them without even knowing.
 Public executions, London’s oldest church, creepy skulls and bone flavoured water.
 You can find it all during this self-guided historical London walk.

-- Road Trip through West Canada: Where I Lost my Heart to Mountains and Sushi: My personal travel story from my cultural travel blog Done That Been There about the rather emotional moment during my first road trip when I first fell in love with mountain landscapes (and mountains of sushi).
-The article is both in English and Dutch.
+- Road Trip through West Canada: Where I Lost my Heart to Mountains and Sushi: My personal travel story from my cultural travel blog Miss Travel Clogs (formerly: Done That Been There) about the rather emotional moment during my first road trip when I first fell in love with mountain landscapes (and mountains of sushi).

 - The Dutch Girl Tales #8: Sint-Maarten, het traumatische ‘tricks or treats’ feest uit mijn jeugd: In my monthly Dutch blog post I wrote about the feast of Sint-Maarten.
 On this day children in certain parts of the Netherlands go (kind of) trick or treating.
 Some of my memories of these events are far from pleasant as you can read here.